 On April 21, 2020, the Company announced that its operations had been severely impacted by the coronavirus, the consequent demand destruction in oil products, and the oil price war between Saudi Arabia and Russia.
-Storage facilities in the United States are filling up and there is a possibility that the Mount Evans production could be shut in for lack of storage space.
-During the month of May the well was temporarily shut in due to low oil prices, but with the recent improvement in prices the well has been put on production again.
+Storage facilities in the United States were filling up and there was a possibility that the Mount Evans production could be shut in for lack of storage space.
+During the month of May the well was temporarily shut in due to low oil prices, but with the subsequent improvement in prices the well was put on production again.

 On July 21, 2020, the Company announced that crews have sealed the lower secondary zone and moved up to the primary zone for production testing in the first well at the Mount Evans project.
-The primary zone has been completed and testing is expected to last for the next few weeks.
-Oil from the primary zone has been connected to the on-site storage tanks and pumping has commenced.
-Commingling of the two production zones will be revisited when testing of the primary zone is complete.
+The primary zone was completed, oil from the primary zone was connected to the on-site storage tanks and pumping had commenced.